dipankardas011/dipankardas-portfolio/content/diary/Feb23.md

 description = "Let's talk about my February 2023"
 +++

+# Date 2023-02-15
+1. how to create a ec2 instance with gitlab CE as AMI
+2. used and configured the AWS CodeCOmmit, CodeBuilder, CodePipleine
+3. done adding the ksctl azure credentials
+4. day of starting Devops intern

 # Date 2023-02-14
 1. had 2 college exams
 2. added one liner command to install and uninstall ksctl